alexandrekhoury/Challenge/README.md

 This allows us to set boundaries as to what is an acceptable energy level range for a given enthalpy value.
 Using our training (good data) we know that anything above or below that range is considered as unacceptable data.
 If we had training data that contained some bad data as well, we could have used a machine learning algorithm to train the data to recognize what is good and bad and set its own boundaries.
 (Classification problem).

+- We now take our prediction model from Part 1 and apply it on the enthalpy test_data given by 'test_data.csv'.
 - We then proceed to find all the dates when the energy values were within the defined range as shown in figure 'test_data.png' and below.
+The range was defined from the gaussian noise generated with standard deviation that we retrieved in our training set.

 ![alt text](https://github.com/alexandrekhoury/Challenge/blob/main/test_data.png)

+Figure 'good.png' shows the data that is between both the min and max of our fit and is shown below.

 The code for this procedure is found in 'Q3.py' and below.